EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Power Icons/README.md

 	 - If the texture size is 256, the **icons2** set will export as a 256x256 PNG8 texture for PC, PSP, and Xbox.
 	 - Regardless of initial texture size, the texture will then be scaled to 128x128 and exported as a PNG8 for the **icons1** set for all consoles.
    - If the texture size is 128x128, only an **icons1** set will be exported.
 See above for details.
+ - **MUA1**: A 256x256 plain PNG texture will be exported for the next-gen console versions, and a 128x128 plain PNG texture will be exported for the last-gen console versions
+ - **MUA2**: A 128x128 plain PNG texture will be exported

 ## Credits
 - BaconWizard17: Script creation